godotengine/godot-docs/tutorials/scripting/gdscript/warnings/confusable_identifier.rst

 How to fix this warning
 -----------------------

 Avoid using Cyrillic or other alphabets' characters that are visually similar to Latin ones.
-A good rule of thumb is to always use the Latin alphabet for program identifiers.
+A good rule of thumb is to prefer the Latin alphabet for program identifiers.